More at rubyonrails.org:

 If you are using Windows, you have to pass the scripts under the bin folder directly to the Ruby interpreter e.g. ruby bin\rails server.

-JavaScript asset compression requires you have a JavaScript runtime available on your system, in the absence of a runtime you will see an execjs error during asset compression.
+JavaScript asset compression requires you to have a JavaScript runtime available on your system, in the absence of a runtime you will see an execjs error during asset compression.
 Usually macOS and Windows come with a JavaScript runtime installed. therubyrhino is the recommended runtime for JRuby users and is added by default to the Gemfile in apps generated under JRuby.
 You can investigate all the supported runtimes at ExecJS.

 This will start up Puma, a web server distributed with Rails by default.
 To see your application in action, open a browser window and navigate to http://localhost:3000.
 You should see the Rails default information page: